cakephp/docs/en/orm/query-builder.rst

 #############

-.. php:namespace:: Cake\ORM
+.. php:namespace:: Cake\ORM\Query\SelectQuery

-.. php:class:: Query
+.. php:class:: SelectQuery

 The ORM's query builder provides a simple to use fluent interface for creating and running queries.
 By composing queries together, you can create advanced